 Make it easy for your sales team to reach out to contacts who haven't heard from you in awhile.
 You can use the list function to specifically target and reengage prospects in a sales sequence.
 (Bonus: use this list to target hot prospects through 1:1 video emails.
 Personalization is key!)

 First, create a sales sequence or use an existing one.
 Go to "Automation" in the top navigation and select "Sequences."
 From there select an existing sequence or "Create Sequence."
 Then, go to "Contacts" in the top nav and select "Lists."
 Click on the list you want to engage and, within the list, select all of the contacts.
 (You can click the top checkbox above the names and then select all.)
 Then select "More" and "Enroll in Sequence."

 But wait, there's more...

 Remember, lists need to be checked if there are manual tasks associated with them, such as deleting contacts or assigning personas.
 Make sure to set tasks or alarms for you and your team to keep your CRM squeaky clean.

 Still confused on lists?
 Our team of HubSpot Administrators at the Insight Studio can help.
-Schedule a free consult and see if The Insight Studio is the right fit for your company's needs.
+Schedule a free consult and see if The Insight Studio is the right fit for your company!